JGeraldoLima/cordova-wifi-plugin/README.md

 A Cordova plugin for managing Wifi access points and connection state on Android and iOS

-# DOC and Sample explanation soon
+# DOC, Sample explanation and CHANGELOG soon